 As I mentioned in my post on Ellie’s 1-4 Month Schedule, I am a Baby Wise mom.
-That does not mean that I think it is the only way to do things or that other ways are wrong, but the Baby Wise method for creating a baby schedule and fostering self-soothing is what saved our sanity throughout Ellie’s first year.
+That does not mean that I think it is the only way to do things or that other ways are wrong, but the Baby Wise method for creating a baby schedule and fostering self-soothing to teach babies to sleep is what saved our sanity throughout Ellie’s first year.
 It wasn’t always easy to implement and we certainly didn’t follow all of the Baby Wise principals perfectly, but the general eat-wake-sleep pattern for a baby schedule and the elimination of sleep props helped to turn our terrible sleeper into a somewhat predictable napper and nighttime slumberer.
 She even slept eleven hours through the night by four months old!
 (A fact that we never would have believed when it took an hour of rocking her after each feeding overnight to get her back to sleep in the first several weeks.)

 Months 4-6 were rough ones with Ellie’s baby schedule as it was somewhat in transition for quite some time.
 Looking back, I think I would have waited longer to try to switch her to the 4 hour routine since I think she still needed the more frequent feedings and had trouble taking the longer naps until a few months later.
 I also had milk supply issues that further complicated things, leading her to wake early from naps due to hunger and then throwing off feeding times in her baby schedule when I had to feed her more frequently to accommodate.
 She also refused a bottle from the 4 month mark on, so supplementing her feedings to be sure she was full and could sleep was essentially not possible.